Financial Sanctions: Global Human Rights Regime

-This news release is issued to publicise the addition of one new entry under the Global Human Rights sanctions regime.
+This news release is issued to publicise the addition of one new entry under the Golbal Human Rights sanctions regime and amendment to the details of four existing entries.
 The Global Human Rights Sanctions (Isle of Man) Order 2020 extended with modifications, the United Kingdom’s Global Human Rights Sanctions Regulations 2020.

 The Global Human Rights Sanctions Regulations 2020 (S.I.
 2020/680) (the Regulations) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies responsible for or involved in serious violations of human rights